“Ah, man, that’s just a bunch of broscience.”

 And to this bro — I don’t invalidate your experience.
 Just because your thoughts on biceps training weren’t subject to a double-blind placebo study, doesn’t mean what comes out of your mouth is bullshit.

-As John wrote about in 2015, the methods used by Arnold bodybuilders of his time have been called out as BS “broscience” … even though they, you know, worked.
-(It terms out, newer research is validating what Arnold knew from experience, but you can read more about that here).
+As John wrote about in 2015, the methods used by Arnold and other bodybuilders of his time have been called out as BS “broscience” … even though they, you know, worked.
+(It turns out, newer research is validating what Arnold knew from experience, but you can read more about that here).

 However, your data points have likely not been subject to rigorous controls and isolation of one main variable, which of course will leave questions about the validity of why you think preacher curls are the best bicep exercise.